December 6, 2022

-As a last resort, you might consider applying for a private student loan to cover some of your costs until you can complete the FAFSA and receive your aid for the following academic year.
+As a last resort, you might consider applying for a private student loan to cover some of your expenses until you can complete the FAFSA and receive your aid for the following academic year.

 Tips for filling out the FAFSA